hmcts/backstage-hmcts-examples/README.md

 This will automatically create a Pull Request in your repository with the new ADR file in the `docs/adrs` directory.
 Once merged, it will show automatically in Backstage.

+To edit this ADR template, edit the markdown file located in this repository at `templates/adr/skeleton/adr_template.md` in this repository.
+To change the workflow used to populate this template in Backstage, edit the `templates/adr/template.yaml` file in this repository.

 ## Notes

 JUnit 5 is enabled by default in the project.
 Please refrain from using JUnit4 and use the next generation